 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

 On 31 August 2022, the Parliament unanimously passed two laws to cushion the effects of the rising energy prices on households and businesses.
 Support to the economy due to high electricity and natural gas prices act (Zakon o pomoči gospodarstvu zaradi visokih cen električne energije in zemeljskega plina) stipulates partial subsidies for price increases to companies in all sectors, including agriculture and fishery.
-The law enables the state 30% co-financing of the electricity and natural gas costs above twice the increase in the prices of these two energy products in 2021 compared to 2022.
-In line with the Temporary Crisis Framework for State Aid measures to support the economy following the aggression against Ukraine by Russia , the state intervention is in force from 1 June to 31 December 2022.
+The state co-financed 30% of the additional electricity and natural gas costs that exceed double the costs of the previous year.
+In line with the Temporary Crisis Framework for State Aid measures to support the economy following the aggression against Ukraine by Russia , the state intervention was in force from 1 June to 31 December 2022.

-In collaboration with business representatives and considering other EU Members' interventions, The Ministry of Economic Development and Technology (MGRT) prepared the proposal for cushioning the effects of the rising energy prices on businesses.
+In collaboration with business representatives and considering other EU Members' interventions, The Ministry of Economic Development and Technology (MGRT) proposed measures to cushion the effects of the rising energy prices on businesses.

 According to the law, the state may co-finance 30% of energy costs above twice the prices in 2021 compared to 2022.
 More specifically, the law brings three types of support: